daryllxd/lifelong-learning/nutrition/sleep/sleep-smarter.md

 - Nutrigenomics: how the food you eat affects your genetic expression.
 - Sleep determines the quality of "copies" that your body prints out of you.

+### Power Tips

+- When you have a big task coming up, pull out a calendar and plan ahead how you can get your ideal number of sleep hours in.
+If it's important to you, you'll schedule it.
+Stick to that schedule as well as you can, and know that you will get the work done better and faster if you're more rested.
+- Reframe your idea of sleep, instead of it being "something you have to do", see it as a special treat for yourself and love the entire process. *I've got a hot date with sleep tonight, and we are really going to get it on!* Treat yourself to some incredible sleep, you deserve it.
+- The body clock is most responsive to sunlight in the early morning, between 6 am and 8:30 am.
+- Getting direct sunlight outdoors for at least half an hour has been shown to produce the most benefit.
+Even rainy weather is better than indoor lighting.
+- Use your break time to get sun on your skin.
+Even on an overcast day, the sun's rays will make their way through and positively influence your hormone function.
+Take your 10-15 minute breaks outdoors or near a window, or eat your lunch outside.
+- Only getting sunlight through a window is not that good, you need UVB which might not permeate the windows.
+- Sunglasses inhibit the natural exposure of light you need to assure healthy hormonal secretions and healthy sleep.
+- Seasonal affective disorder--a form of depression that tends to occur during the darker winter months.
+You can have devices like mirrors, visors, etc. to help treat yourself.
+- Set an unbreakable caffeine curfew.
+For most people, that's 2:00 pm.
+- You can do caffeine in the morning for a cortisol boost.
+- Warm bath 1 1/2 hours to 2 before sleeping.
+Core temp will rise and then fall around the time you turn in for the night.
+- Mattress pads can be used that help regulate your body temperature.
+- Cooling of the room is a must, but some people will feel great all night with a fluffy comforter, some with a few bed sheets, and some would feel better using an additional cooling pad.
+- Socks.
+If your hands or feet are too cold, it could be a sign of poor circulation.
+- To get the highest-quality possible, you have to get to bed within a few years of it getting dark outside.
+Somewhere between 9:00 pm and 11:00 pm.
+By doing this, you are giving yourself a huge hormonal advantage.
+- To help reset your sleep cycle, get some sunlight as soon as possible when you wake up.
+This is going to help boost your natural cortisol levels and fully wake your system up.
+- Don't work the night shift. *If you had to get a different job and work normal hours to save the life of someone you love, you'd find a way.
+You'd always find a way.
+It's just that we tend to settle and get comfortable in our story unless are backs against the wall and the pain is bad enough.
+We are the most creative, industrious, resourceful beings on the planet WHEN WE WANT TO BE.*
+- Varying sleep cycles (2-3 nights overnight) is just as bad.
+Better to just have 2 months overnight, 10 months on the natural so the bodies get to be in sync with their natural circadian clocks.
+- To make your mornings better and more energetic, set your alarm to coincide with the 90 minute sleep cycles instead of the standard 8 hours of sleep.
+- Keep the topical magnesium and apply it right before you sleep.
+Anywhere you are sore, in the center of your chest, around your neck and shoulders.
+Spray it on liberally.
+- Mg in your diet: green leafy vegetables, pumpkin/sesame seeds, Brazil nuts.
+- Trouble in the GI tract/parasites.
+Fastest way to do this: stool test.
+- House plant.
+- Make an agreement to keep office work out of the bedroom.
+- Good sleep nutrients and foods for sexual health.
+- Remove light inside the bedroom, too.
+Alarm clocks with blue or white digits.
+- Lowering the luminosity of the lights or using different color bulbs is a great idea.
+- Himalayan salt lamps?
+- Even in the midday sun, no light should be sneaking in unless you want it to.
+- Make sure to get in some activity during the first part of the day, regardless.
+- Take out a schedule and block off specific appointment times for you to work out.
+- The best form of exercise is the one you enjoy.
+- Get an accountability partner.
+- Sleep also impacts your exercise.
+- Lift weights at least 2 days a week.
+- Snack close to bedtime: High-fat, low-carb snack.
+- Carbs are not inherently bad, it's just the timing of these that make the difference.
+- 90 minutes last meal before going to bed.

 ### Know the Value of Sleep

 - Being awake is catabolic (breaks you down), being asleep is anabolic (builds you up).